David J. Adelman: Personal life

-Adelman is an active member of the Jewish community.
-He is the co-founder of Jewish Federation Real Estate, Co-chair of Jewish Federation of Greater Philadelphia, Chair of the Philadelphia Holocaust Remembrance Foundation and sits on the board of the USC Shoah Foundation.
+Adelman is co-founder of Jewish Federation Real Estate, co-chair of Jewish Federation of Greater Philadelphia, Chair of the Philadelphia Holocaust Remembrance Foundation and sits on the board of the USC Shoah Foundation.
 He is also an active member of Har Zion Temple in Penn Valley.
+In January 2024, Adelman offered a $25,000 reward through the Philadelphia Crime Commission tip line to identify a vandal who spray-painted a swastika at the Horwitz-Wasserman Holocaust Memorial Plaza, which honors his grandfather Sam Wasserman's survival story.